Nishant Ratnakar Editorial and Documentary Photographer+91-9845312614

 Isn’t it an irony that the very place that gives you a hostile atmosphere is actually known for hospitality business?

-My dad always asks me to drive our hyundai i10.
+My dad always asks me to drive our Hyundai i10.
 I have flatly refused because I hate driving in Bangalore traffic and would end up late on all the assignments.
 But I guess, for the first time I am wondering whether I should start driving our car again, just to ensure extra wheels will give me the respect which every man deserves. these days respect doesn’t seem to be given for people’s talents.

 It is a matter of shame and disgust...This should make to the headlines in Bangalore Mirror ....its a pity that these hotels and individuals alike treat you looking at your vehicle nishant.